 performance of doors and windows after installation.
 Even the best-designed product can allow excessive water penetration if installed improperly."

 Who Tests the Testers?
-Accreditation is Critical When Choosing a Laboratory, March
+Accreditation is Critical When Choosing a Laboratory, March (by Rich Rinka)

 "Quality professionals know that repeatability and reproducibility (R&R) of measuring devices are cornerstones of reliable quality control.
 In the product-certification world, the R&R concept translates to